vvvv/The-Gray-Book/reference/libraries/texturefx.md

 | Tags | A list of search terms (separated by space, not comma!) the node should be found with, when typed in the NodeBrowser.
 | OutputFormat | Allows to specify the outputs texture format.
 Valid Values: [PixelFormats](https://github.com/stride3d/stride/blob/master/sources/engine/Stride/Graphics/PixelFormat.cs).
 If not specified, defaults to R8G8B8A8_UNorm_SRgb.
 | WantsMips | Requests mipmaps for a specific texture input.
 See [Mipmaps](#mipmaps) below.
 | DontUnapplySRgbCurveOnRead | You'll most likely not need this flag!
-One usecase is when porting over a source TextureFX from vvvv beta (dx9 or dx11).
-The visual result may have relied on color math in sRGB space.
 If set, disables the automatic sRGB-to-linear conversion that happens when reading (sampling) from a sRGB input texture.
-Note that this might involve an internal copy of the whole texture if the resource is not typeless (i.e. doesn't allow views of different types).
 Only relevant if the input texture format has the `_SRgb` suffix and the pipeline is set to linear color space, which is the default.
+See [sRGB and Linear Color Space](#srgb-and-linear-color-space) below.
 | DontApplySRgbCurveOnWrite | You'll most likely not need this flag.
-One usecase is when porting over a TextureFX from vvvv beta (dx9 or dx11).
-The visual result may have relied on color math in sRGB space.
 If set, this flag disables the automatic linear-to-sRGB conversion that happens when writing the shader result into an sRGB texture.
 Only relevant if OutputFormat has the `_SRgb` suffix and the pipeline is set to linear color space, both of which is the default.
+See [sRGB and Linear Color Space](#srgb-and-linear-color-space) below.

 ## Source Node Attributes
 The following attributes are specifically for use with Source TextureFX: